Student Learning Outcomes

 - Describe various concepts and principles of physics in the areas of kinematics, statics, dynamics, work, energy, rotational motion, gravitation, thermodynamics, fluid dynamics, waves, and sound.

-- Distinguish between distance and displacement, speed and velocity, mass and weight, static and kinetic friction, elastic collision and inelastic collision, gauge and absolute pressure, and transverse, and longitudinal waves.
+- Distinguish between distance and displacement, speed and velocity, mass and weight, static and kinetic friction, elastic collision and inelastic collision, and transverse and longitudinal waves.

 - Explain the motion of objects moving at constant velocity and constant acceleration.